teuben/dc2019/scripts4paper/bloopers.md

 the **simanalyze** code.
 The comments in **simalma** say that the simulated beam deviates from the real (diffraction) beam so that it needs this correction.

+## Foreigh Single Dish Maps

+An anekdote: SMT map with a 3x3 pixel area of 16", where the beam is 34", of identical intensities in Kelvin.
+Regridding to the smaller ALMA map caused flux to be lost because not the full SMT map was used.
+To compensate for this, the single dish map would need to be scaled, possibly with immath() or if just feather is used, its sdfactor= keyword.

 ## Too many open files